LevanSamadashvili/NFA-REGEX/README.md

 ./run.sh
 ```

+If these don't run, just compile codes in Src with g++ and run.

 ## Details

 ### First Part (Regex->NFA)
 ##### Input Format
-You are given a regular expression, consisting of ()-braces, lowercase english letters and digits,
+- You are given a regular expression, consisting of ()-braces, lowercase english letters and digits,
-operators: "|" , "*", and concatenation (ab is concatenation of a and b)
+- operators: "|"(Union), "*"(Star operation), and concatenation (ab is concatenation of a and b)
+- () in input means EPSILON symbol in Regex

 ```console
 Example 1: (a|b)*(c|())